 Newer releases of user applications often introduce improvements in security functionality.
 This can make it more difficult for malicious actors to craft reliable exploits for vulnerabilities they discover.
 Using older releases of user applications, especially those no longer supported by vendors, may expose an organisation to vulnerabilities or exploitation techniques that have since been mitigated.
-This is particularly important for office productivity suites, web browsers and their extensions, email clients, PDF software, and security products.
+This is particularly important for office productivity suites, web browsers and their extensions, email clients, PDF applications, and security products.

-Control: ISM-1467; Revision: 3; Updated: Mar-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A The latest release of office productivity suites, web browsers and their extensions, email clients, PDF software, and security products are used.
+Control: ISM-1467; Revision: 4; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A The latest release of office productivity suites, web browsers and their extensions, email clients, PDF applications, and security products are used.